-As essential oils grow in popularity so does the debate over how to use them.
-Especially the question of whether it’s okay to ingest essential oils.
+As essential oils grow in popularity, so does the debate over how to use them—especially the question of whether it’s okay to ingest essential oils.
 I have friends who take them at the first sign of a cold.
-I even tried adding grapefruit essential oil to water in the ongoing quest to lose weight.
-But taking essential oils internally wasn’t even mentioned in my aromatherapist classes beyond a general ‘don’t do it.’
+I even tried adding grapefruit essential oil to my glass of water in the ongoing quest to lose weight.
+But taking essential oils internally wasn’t even mentioned in my aromatherapist classes beyond a general “don’t do it.”

 What gives?
 Is it okay to ingest essential oils?

-I had questions and went on the hunt for information.
+I had quite a few questions and decided to hunt for more information.

 How do you ingest essential oils?

-Essential oils usually enter the blood stream aromatically (when you inhale the oil via a diffusion or something similar) or topically (through the skin with something like a body oil).
-You can also ingest essential oils by adding them to water or other drinks, taking them in capsules or cooking with them.
-Some people consider using essential oils orally (like in a mouthwash) or via a suppository as ingesting them as well.
+Essential oils (EOs) usually enter the bloodstream aromatically (when you inhale the oil via a diffuser or even take a whiff) or topically (through the skin when combined with something like a body oil to slather it on).
+You can also ingest essential oils by adding them to water or other drinks, taking them in capsules, or cooking with them.
+Some people consider using EOs orally (like in a mouthwash) or via a suppository also as ingesting them.

 Why would you want to take essential oils internally?

-Just like when used aromatically or topically, internal use is a way to harness essential oils’ therapeutic benefits.
-Essential oils travel down to the stomach where their effects can often be felt relatively quickly as the digestion process begins.
-(See here for an in depth look at how essential oils are broken down internally.)
+Just like when used aromatically or topically, internal use is a way to harness EOs’ therapeutic benefits.
+These concentrated oils travel down to the stomach, where their effects are often felt relatively quickly as the digestion process begins.
+(See here for an in-depth look at how essential oils are broken down internally.)

-Essential oils are very potent.
-A lot of flowers, peels, or roots goes into making one tiny bottle of essential oil.
-You’re consuming a massive amount of potent plant material.
-As one aromatherapist says, if you wouldn’t drink 30 cups of chamomile tea in a day should you drink that much with the essential oil?
+Essential oils are remarkably potent.
+A large number of flowers, peels, or roots goes into making one tiny bottle of essential oil.
+Even with a couple of drops, you’re consuming a massive amount of potent plant material.
+As one aromatherapist says, if you wouldn’t drink 30 cups of chamomile tea in a day, should you drink that much with the essential oil [source]?

-Meaning that essential oil companies were telling people to use oils in ways other than their approved use.
-And they were making claims that essential oils worked like a drug.
-Claims that would be irresponsible even for a dietary supplement.
+This was necessary because some essential oil companies were suggesting that people use oils in ways other than their approved use.
+And they were even making claims that EOs worked like a drug, claims that would be irresponsible even for a dietary supplement.

 Are some types of oils okay to use?
 Like therapeutic grade oils?

 Oil quality is definitely an important factor when buying.
-Not only do you want 100% essential oils with no added solvents but the quality of the ingredients going into the oils is important.
-Read up on how companies farm and extract their essential oils.
-I buy all of my essential oils from Mountain Rose Herbs and Edens Garden.
+Not only do you want 100% essential oils with no added solvents, but the quality of the ingredients going into the oils is important.
+Take some time to read up on how companies farm and extract their essential oils.
+I buy all of my EOs from Mountain Rose Herbs and Edens Garden.

-Oils are commonly labeled ‘therapeutic grade.’
-The definition of what that means varies widely because no accepted standard exists and no independent group tests for quality.
+Oils are commonly labeled “therapeutic grade.”
+The definition of this varies widely because no accepted standard exists, and no independent group tests for quality [source].
 You’ll have to do your own research to find high-quality essential oils.

 Some are called ‘dietary’ oils.
 Is there a difference between ‘dietary’ lemon and regular lemon essential oil?
 No, there’s not.
-It’s the same oil with a different label.
-There is nothing inherently special about dietary oils or oils with nutrition labels that makes them ‘safer’ to ingest than other brands.
+It’s the same oil with a different label [source].
+There is nothing inherently special about dietary oils or oils with nutrition labels that makes them safer to ingest than other brands.

 What about adding essential oils to water?

-Taking essential oils in a vegetable capsule or gelatin capsule keeps them from coming into direct contact with tissues in the body until the capsule is broken down during digestion in the stomach.
-Then the oils can attach to mucous membranes in your stomach, and you might feel pretty immediate effects (positive or negative) depending on the oil used.
+Taking essential oils in a vegetable capsule or gelatin capsule keeps them from coming into direct contact with tissues in the mouth until the capsule is broken down during digestion in the stomach.
+Then the oils can attach to mucous membranes in your stomach [source], and you might feel pretty immediate effects (positive or negative) depending on the oil used.